Fudan-iGEM/2025-wiki/pages/design.md

 #### 2) Long-Term Natural Evolution Tracking

 To study its stability and performance in different genomic environments, we integrated the TU Recorder into a "simplified grape yeast" strain(with only *ACE2* removed), covering all 16 chromosomes.
-We selected sixteen chromosomal integration sites (one per chromosome), including both neutral “safe sites” without functional roles and "dangerous sites" that replace non-essential genes.
+We selected sixteen chromosomal integration sites (one per chromosome), including both neutral "safe sites" without functional roles and "dangerous sites" that replace non-essential genes.

 To accurately reflect the natural genomic pressure during long-term evolution, the neutral sites—adapted from Shaw et al.[^7]—were chosen for their minimal influence on host physiology.